dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/kdd.md

 The additional things the [calico-essentials-kdd.yaml](1.6/calico-essentials-kdd.yaml) does
 are:
-  - Enables prometheus reporting (this is different from felix's prometheus settings)
+  - Enables Prometheus reporting (this is different from Felix's prometheus settings)

-The manifest [operator.yaml](1.6/operator.yaml) does the following:
+The manifest [operator.yaml](1.7/operator.yaml) does the following:
   - Create a namespace called calico-monitoring
   - Create RBAC artifacts
       - ServiceAccounts: prometheus-operator and prometheus
       - Corresponding ClusterRole and ClusterRoleBindings.
   - Deploys prometheus-operator (in namespace calico-monitoring)
-    - Creates a kubernetes deployment, which in turn creates 3 _Third Party Resources_(TPR): `prometheus`, `alertmanager` and "servicemonitor".
+    - Creates a kubernetes deployment, which in turn creates 3 _Custom Resource Definitions_(CRD): `prometheus`, `alertmanager` and "servicemonitor".

 The `monitor-calico.yaml` manifest does the following:
   - Creates a new service: calico-node-metrics exposing prometheus reporting